Cutting cannabis cuttings: Tips and tricks for healthy cuttings

 1. prepare the mother plant

-Make sure your mother plant is healthy and strong.
+Make sure that your mother plant is healthy and strong.
 This is the only way to ensure that the cuttings will grow well.
-It is best to cut cuttings during the vegetative phase of the plant, when it is strong and vital.
+It is best to cut cuttings during the vegetative phase of the plant, when it is strong and vigorous.
 Make sure that the plant has received sufficient water and nutrients so that the cuttings have the best starting conditions.

-2. cutting cannabis cuttings
+2. cut cannabis cuttings

 Choose a healthy branch with at least two to three pairs of leaves.
 Cut it at an angle with a sharp, sterile tool.
-The diagonal cut increases the surface area where roots can form.
+The diagonal cut increases the surface area on which roots can form.
 Remove the lower leaves so that only the upper pairs of leaves remain.
 This reduces evaporation and helps the cutting to retain its moisture.

-3. apply rooting hormone
+3. apply root hormone

 Dip the cut end of the cutting into a rooting hormone gel or powder.
-This encourages root formation and increases the chances of the cutting growing well.
+This promotes root formation and increases the chances of the cutting growing well.
 Make sure that the rooting hormone is evenly distributed and that excess powder or gel is shaken off.

-4. planting the cuttings
+4. plant the cuttings

 Carefully place the cutting in potting compost or a rockwool cube.
 Press the substrate lightly to ensure that the cutting holds well.
 Then water the cutting lightly.
 Make sure that the substrate is evenly moist, but not too wet.